 - a.
 Employees may not borrow against future PTO accruals and thus may not carry negative PTO balances. - b.
 Employees may carry over any unused PTO from one calendar year to the next, but will not accrue any more additional PTO under Section 2 above once the employee accumulates accrued, unused PTO in an amount equal to or exceeding 1.5 times the maximum annual additional PTO accrual specified in Section 2 (including the PTO accrued under Section 1 above).
-The employee may accrue additional PTO under

-Section 2 when the employee uses enough PTO to reduce their accrued, but unused PTO balance below 1.5 times the maximum annual additional PTO accrual.
+The employee may accrue additional PTO under Section 2 when the employee uses enough PTO to reduce their accrued, but unused PTO balance below 1.5 times the maximum annual additional PTO accrual. - c.

-- c.
 Upon separation of employment, an employee (or the employee's estate in case of death) shall receive payment for accrued but unused PTO days accumulated via carryover or under Section 2 above. - 9.
 Substitution of PTO.
 The Company reserves the right to require the use of PTO in lieu of unpaid time off unless restricted by Federal, State and/or Local laws, including requiring the use of PTO during Family and Medical Leave Act (FMLA) leave. - 10.
 Conformance with Law.
-All PTO provided will be in accordance with applicable Federal, State and/or Local laws, including but not limited to the FMLA, the Colorado Healthy Families and Workplaces Act, and related guidance/regulations, as may be amended from time to time.
-In particular, the provision of PTO under this Article provides leave in at least the amount of hours with pay sufficient to satisfy the HFWA (including supplemental leave, if any, required during a public health emergency), for all the same purposes covered by the HFWA, and under all the same conditions of the HFWA.
-Therefore, additional HFWA leave need not be provided if employees use all their PTO for non-HFWA reasons, except during a public health emergency, during which supplemental PTO will be provided. - 11.
-Community Volunteer Program.
+All PTO provided will be in accordance with applicable Federal, State and/or Local laws, including but not limited to the FMLA, the Colorado Healthy Families and Workplaces Act (HFWA), the Colorado Family and Medical Leave Insurance Program (FAMLI), and related guidance/regulations, as may be amended from time to time.
+However, the provision of PTO under this Article is more generous than the paid sick leave provided for under the HFWA, and therefore pursuant to Section 8-13.3-415(3) of the HFWA, the paid sick leave provisions of the HFWA are expressly waived in favor of the more generous PTO provisions herein.
+Therefore, additional HFWA leave need not be provided if employees use all their PTO for non-HFWA reasons, except during a public health emergency, during which supplemental PTO will be provided, in accordance with applicable guidance/regulations.
+The Company shall not interfere with employees' use of PTO for reasons allowed by the FMLA, HFWA, and/or FAMLI and will not retaliate against employees for such use of PTO.

+11. Community Volunteer Program.
 Full-time employees may use up to ten (10) hours of paid time off per calendar year to volunteer for a charitable organization in their community on the same basis and on the same terms as non-union employees at the Pueblo Chieftain.